 Alternative ramp options

-You may also like to take a look at the Premier Compression Ramp, which is also a useful door threshold when joining a carpet to a tiled, wood or stone floor that is at a different level to your carpet.
+You may also like to take a look at the Premier Compression Ramp.
+Similarly, it is a door threshold for joining a carpet to a tiled, wood or stone floor that is at a different level to your carpet.